 TASK Brooklyn’s primary role is to conduct clinical research trials into effective treatment for Multi-Drug Resistant TB (MDR-TB) and Extremely Drug Resistant TB (XDR-TB)

 - a 25 bed in-patient capacity and is based within the grounds of Brooklyn Chest Hospital (a state managed facility) which enables access to specialized hospital services, namely:

 Spacious facilities and amenities for study participants further include:

 - Comfortable patient waiting areas

-- 6 dedicated passenger vehicles to transport participants and work around their daily schedules.
+- 6 dedicated passenger vehicles to transport participants

-- Experienced and well trained DOT (directly observed therapy) staff who go out to see study participants and work with them in their home environment to support them during their treatment.
+- Experienced and well trained DOT (directly observed therapy) staff who go out to see study participants and work with them in their home environment to support them during their treatment

 - Access controlled and restricted areas for infectious disease control